ManageIQ/guides/ui/reports_charts.md

  * include: joined tables (meaning JOIN as in SQL),
  * sortby: columns to use as sort criteria,
  * cols: columns from the table given in db,
- * col\_order: order of all solumns,
+ * col\_order: order of all columns,
  * headers: headers of columns (needs to match col\_order),
- * col\_formats: formating rules for the columns (needs to match col\_order),
+ * col\_formats: formatting rules for the columns (needs to match col\_order),
  * conditions: selection rules,
  * group: uses to do GROUP BY.

-Reports can be created by hand or through the Report editor in the UI (user reports).
-In that case such report can be dumped and the definition file can be created and included with the product.
+Reports can be created manually or through the Report editor in the UI (user reports).
+A way to create a new report for the UI might be playing with the editor, then inspecting the resulting report and creating the YAML definition.

 #### Charts

-Data-wise there are 2 types of chars:
+Data-wise there are 2 types of charts:
- * charts that visualise count number of discrete values in a report,
+ * charts that visualize count number of discrete values in a report,
- * charts that visualise exact values from a report.
+ * charts that visualize exact values from a report.

 Charts are created in the Report editor together with reports.

 ### Dashboard Widgets

-Dashboard widgets under cloud inteligence are fed by data from ReportResults that are generated from Reports including charts.
+Dashboard widgets under cloud intelligence are populated by data from ReportResults that are generated from Reports.
+That includes the charts.

 Dashboard definitions live in `product/dashboard/dashboards/` and widget definitions under `product/dashboard/widgets`.